-- 1. Uncover and clean your motorcycle. - 2.
-If your motorcycle has been stored for more than four months change the engine oil (page 105). - 3.
+- 1. Uncover and clean your motorcycle. - If your motorcycle has been stored for more than four months - change the engine oil (page 89). - 3.
 If your motorcycle has been stored for more than two months - ask your Honda dealer to drain and replace the fuel. - 4.
-Charge the battery (page 165) as required.
+Charge the battery (page 139) as required.
 Install the battery. - 5.
-Lubricate the drive chain (page 159). - 6.
-Perform a pre-ride inspection (page 45), then test-ride your motorcycle at low speeds.
+Perform a pre-ride inspection (page 33), then test-ride your motorcycle at low speeds.